dromara/newcar/docs/content/basic/animation.md

 In Newcar, some functions is spelled with "ease" at the begin, it can control your animation's speed action, we called them `TimingFunction`

-you can use `by` parameter to receive a timing fuction:
+you can use `by` parameter to receive a timing function:

 ```ts
 circle.animate(